Duatic/soem_vendor/README.md

 #include <a_soem_header.h>
 ```

 Without adding the `soem_vendor` include directory to your CMakeLists the compilation will fail because the headers are not found.

-__Recommendation:__ If you write a library do NOT expose SOEM to the outside.
-In general we recommend the use of the [soem_cpp](https://github.com/duatic/soem_cpp) wrapper for C++ projects.
+With this workaround this step is not needed anymore and allows you to write a default ROS2 CMakeLists.txt.